haberdashPI/german_track/_research/plans.md

 ## current steps:

+- see comments in train_test.jl (that's the file I'm working)

 - to start: refactor the code so it's easier to train across subjects
 - this refactoring revealed a bug in my cross-validation: somehow the testing data was mixed in with the training data before,